aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.it.md

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-GetVisioPagebyName.py" >}}

 ## **Copia una pagina Visio in un'altra Diagram**
-Aspose.Diagram per Python tramite Java API consente agli sviluppatori di copiare e aggiungere il proprio contenuto da uno Visio diagram a un altro.
-Questo argomento della guida spiega come eseguire questa operazione.
+Aspose.Diagram for Python via Java API allows developers to copy and add its content from the one Visio diagram to another.
+This help topic explains how to accomplish this task.

-Aspose.Diagram per Python tramite Java API ha la classe `Diagram` che rappresenta un disegno Visio.
-La proprietà Pages esposta dalla classe Diagram supporta una raccolta di oggetti `Page`.
-La classe PageCollection espone il metodo `add` che può essere chiamato per aggiungere un altro oggetto Page.
+Aspose.Diagram for Python via Java API has the `Diagram` class that represents a Visio drawing.
+The Pages property exposed by the Diagram class supports a collection of `Page` objects.
+The PageCollection class exposes `add` method that can be called to add another Page object.

 Questo esempio funziona come segue: